BIOLASE Inc. (BIOL) upgraded Issued by Wall Street Gurus

-BIOLASE Inc. (NASDAQ:BIOL) went down by -5.53% from its latest closing price compared to the recent 1-year high of $0.96.
-The company’s stock price has collected -8.32% of loss in the last five trading sessions.
+BIOLASE Inc. (NASDAQ:BIOL) went up by 25.26% from its latest closing price compared to the recent 1-year high of $0.96.
+The company’s stock price has collected 17.41% of gains in the last five trading sessions.
 Press Release reported on 12/17/20 that BIOLASE Announces Exclusive Collaboration with BMW Performance Center West

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.